How to See the Best of Trieste in One Day

 The city of Trieste was annexed to Italy in 1954.
 Although Italian is spoken in the province, the Venetian dialect called Triestine is spoken in Trieste.

-With just over 205,000 population, Trieste is a safe city to visit and is a perfect travel destination in Italy.
+With just over 205,000 residents, Trieste is a safe city and a perfect travel destination in Italy.

 Get the Best View from the Opicina Tramway